welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/README.md

 $> cdk deploy --app "python3 app.py"
 ```

-### Result Example (the diagram has been added to the generated Readme.md afterwards)
+### Result Example (n.b. the diagram has been added to the generated Readme.md afterwards)

 ![app_and_infra](../screenshots/app+infra-from-mermaid.png)